RudraModi360/Project/README.md

   - And many more
 - **Conversational Flow:** Follows a doctor-patient style interaction, starting by understanding your body nature and health history.
-- **RAG-based AI:** Combines document retrieval with real-time AI responses to give accurate and personalized suggestions.
-- **Contextual Memory:** Remembers user inputs like Dosha type and symptoms for better follow-up advice.
+- **RAG-based AI:** Combines document retrieval with real-time AI responses to give accurate and personalized suggestions. alsi- **Contextual Memory:** Remembers user inputs like Dosha type and symptoms for better follow-up advice.
-- **User-Friendly Interface:** Clean and intuitive chat interface powered by Streamlit.
+- **RESTful API:** Clean and well-documented API endpoints for easy integration.
 - **24/7 Availability:** Access Ayurvedic health recommendations anytime, anywhere.

 ## Important Note ⚠️